Botanical Ingredient

 Taraxacum officinale

-Dandelion is one of the most nutritionally dense and medicinally versatile plants on earth, used in traditional medicine across every continent where it grows — which is nearly all of them.
+Dandelion is one of the most nutritionally dense and botanically versatile plants on earth, used in traditional herbalism across every continent where it grows — which is nearly all of them.
 Every part of the plant is useful: the leaves are rich in vitamins A, C, and K; the roots contain inulin and taraxacin; and the flowers carry lutein and beta-carotene.
-Topically, dandelion has been used for centuries in European and Chinese folk medicine for its anti-inflammatory, antioxidant, and skin-soothing properties.
+Topically, dandelion has been valued for centuries in European and Chinese folk herbalism for its skin-soothing and conditioning qualities.

 Traditional Uses

-- Topical anti-inflammatory for skin conditions in European herbalism
+• Traditionally used for skin conditioning in European herbalism

-- Liver and digestive tonic across many global traditions
+• Traditional culinary and herbal plant across many global traditions

 Key Properties